How are Hungarians’ fights against the Ottomans between 1368-1699 being portrayed in history books outside Hungary?

 What would have happened without the Hungarians?

 Let me focus just on those events when the valor of Hungarians is concerned, adding the guesswork of “what would have happened to Europe if these things had not taken place”.
 Before writing a list of these deeds, let me have a remark.
-Historians tend to concentrate on generals and kings, noblemen, speaking about grand campaigns, significant battles, and heroic sieges.
+Historians tend to concentrate on generals and kings, and noblemen, speaking about grand campaigns, significant battles, and heroic sieges.
 Nobody pays enough attention to the staunch resistance of peasants and commoners, burghers who provided the basic environment to the historical events.

 Also, there were uncountable Hajdú and Hussar soldiers who died in small, nameless forts of the 1,000-mile-long and 100-mile-wide Hungarian Borderland that separated the mighty Ottoman Empire from the rest of Europe for several centuries.
 Here you can read about this Borderland: